lingkeshra10/Database-Replication/README.md

 Master-Master Replication

-<u>this is underlined text in HTML or markdown, which accepts HTML</u>

 Master-Master Replication or Galera Cluster is a synchronus multi-master database cluster, based on synchronus replication and MySQL and InnoDB.
 When the Master-Master replication have apply in the database, any node can perform both write and read in the replication cluster.

 Pros and Cons